ImperialCollegeLondon/pyrealm/docs/source/development/overview.md

 That might take a little while to run on the first use.
 Once you have done this, every `git commit` will generate similar output and your commit will fail if issues are found.
-See the [`pre-commit` details page](./pre_commit.md) for more information on the output, along with the configuration and update process.
+See the [code quality assurance page](./code_qa_and_typing.md) for more information on the output, along with the configuration and update process.

 ### Static typing with `mypy`